barrystyle/Blobfish/doc/init.md

 Copy peppapowd.init to /etc/init.d/peppapowd.
 Test by running `service peppapowd start`.

-Using this script, you can adjust the path and flags to the peppapowd program by setting the PEPPAPOWXD and FLAGS environment variables in the file /etc/sysconfig/peppapowd.
+Using this script, you can adjust the path and flags to the peppapowd program by setting the BLOBFISHXD and FLAGS environment variables in the file /etc/sysconfig/peppapowd.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS